gvanem/wsock-trace/README.md

    * Get the sources from Github: `git clone https://github.com/chrislim2888/IP2Location-C-Library c:/some/path`.
    * Add `c:/some/path` to the `%INCLUDE%` and/or `%C_INCLUDE_PATH%`.
    * Edit the respective makefile to say `USE_IP2LOCATION = 1`
-   * Then do the specific installation for your compiler.
+   * Then do the specific installation for your compiler (see below).

 ### Installation (MSVC):